apache/cordova-docs/www/docs/en/5.4.0/guide/platforms/win8/packaging.md

 There is also support to mix and match command line arguments and parameters in build.json file.
 Values from the command line arguments will get precedence.

 # How to create a certificate key and sign Cordova windows Apps
 Signing is required for distributing and installing Windows Store apps.
 This process is normally handled by Visual Studio when you deploy a package for release.
-To do tmhis without Visual Studio we need to create our own certificates.
+To do this without Visual Studio we need to create our own certificates.

 For creating certificates we need to use [makecert.exe][2] util.
 This tool ships with Windows SDK and can be found under `%ProgramFiles(x86)%\Windows Kits\8.1\bin\x64` or `%ProgramFiles(x86)%\Windows Kits\8.1\bin\x86`.